SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Appendix A - Possible institutions to archive physical artefacts
 ================================

-TO DO: I think Elisabetta identified a list of partners?
 In France:
 - Musée des Arts et Métiers (contact:)
 - L'Expo Inria (contact:)